rknightion/tailscale-node-remover/README.md

 - Filter nodes by tags
 - Specify your tailnet, if you have multiple in one account
 - Set a different API url
+- Get the removed nodes as a github action output

 ## Usage